CodingHouseStudio/veteranam_info/README.md

 	- /data_provider
 	# Directory with classes for geting data
 	- /extension
+ 	- /helper
+	# Directory file for initialize Bloc/Repository/Data_Provider use GetIt
+	- /models
+		- /convertors
+		# Directory contain special convertor for models
+		- /failure_model
+		# Directory with model for failure.
+This model also send error to senry or firebase crashlytics
+	- /navigation
         - /enums
         - /services
              # This is where we store our Services